 We will take you through our findings while establishing the CTI function in our PSIRT and explain our scope and how we operationalise our intelligence.

-Rhys leads major incident response activities which involve Ericsson’s product and services portfolio, and brings these learnings back to the threat intelligence function for improving Ericsson’s product security posture.
+Rhys leads major incident response activities which involve Ericsson’s product and services portfolio and brings these learnings back to the threat intelligence function for improving Ericsson’s product security posture.

 Over the past decade, Cyber Threat Intelligence (CTI) has evolved from an emerging field to a foundational element within cyber defense teams.
 This presentation, drawing on ten years of SANS CTI survey data, provides an analysis of CTI’s evolution in response to threats, technologies, and changing organizational priorities.
 We will examine the distinct phases of CTI: the Foundational Years (2015-2018), marked by a focus on foundational practices and mostly reactive intelligence; the Maturing Stage (2019-2021), marked by deeper integration and the streamlining of tactical intelligence; and the Modern Era (2022-2024), which reflects CTI’s embrace of AI, geopolitics, and strategic intelligence.
 Attendees will gain insights about CTI’s journey, the current landscape, and emerging trends shaping its future.